JulienPalard/python-versions/README.md

-# Analysis of version adoptions on Pypi
+# Analysis of version adoptions on PyPI

 We get PyPI download statistics via Google's BigQuery using the [pypinfo](https://github.com/ofek/pypinfo/) tool.